ds-modules/RDM-DeCal/README.md

 # Research Data Management (RDM) Module for Data Science DeCal

-This repo contains the materials from Fall 2017 Research Data Management presentation given by Research IT and the Library.
+Materials from Fall 2017 Research Data Management presentation given by Research IT and the Library.

 * Evaluation
 * Data Cleaning